juzraai/harvey/README.md

 </properties>
 ```

-Alternatively, if you need to have another parent project, or you only need some parts of *Harvey*, you can just add the modules as dependencies:
+If you need to have another parent project, or you only need some parts of *Harvey*, you can just add the modules as dependencies:

 ```xml
 <dependencies>